Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Even the idea that she might have used mental health was used against her, wasn't it?

-In the sentencing remarks that she would try and use mental health.
+In the sentencing remarks, that she would try and use mental health.

-While Ricky Jones apparently just gets to use that.
+She'd allegedly said that to someone, whereas Ricky Jones apparently just gets to use that.

 He's a far more political figure.

-He talks in that.
+He talks in that speech.

-Yeah, and he talks about fighting the National Front for years and he thinks we're still in those days.
+Yeah, and he talks about fighting the National Front for years.

-Yeah, and he goes on to contrast this with the Lucy Connolly situation, because of course, this is why he's been deployed to try and defuse that whole thing.
+Yeah, and he goes on to contrast this with the Lucy Connolly situation, because, of course, this is why he's been deployed to try and defuse that whole thing.

-And the two tier myth is a conspiracy theory.
+And the two-tier myth is a conspiracy theory.

 And also, you know, there was nothing political about this.